jeremyabeard5/MSDS692/README.md

 - I want to work with NUMERICAL data, after all the text analysis here
 - I want to make sure specific business questions are being addressed.
 This current project is more exploratory and was undergone out of historical significance

 Given all this, I have a lot to take forward for the future.
 This project was fun and interesting, but a lot could be improved upon in the next iteration.

+Thank you!
+Jeremy Beard

 <a name="references"/>

-## References
+# References

 The dataset I used was located at: https://www.kaggle.com/datasets/rtatman/state-of-the-union-corpus-1989-2017